Skip to content

 Here are some outbound cold calling tips from the top sales professionals at Cognism:

 • Take handwritten notes during your cold call.
 You won’t remember everything, and you’ll need all that information for the rest of the sales process.
-Also, you can refer to your notes during your call if you need to.
+You can also refer to your notes during your outbound call if you need to.

 • Record your cold calls and listen back to them.
 You might discover a nugget of information you missed at the time.
 It will also help you refine your outbound sales technique.

 • Use your mobile to make cold calls.
 Connection rates are often higher from mobiles.
-(Plus, Cognism offers the best mobile phone number coverage in the US (2x more than other providers).
+(Cognism offers the best mobile phone number coverage in the US (2x more than other providers😉)).

 Read similar stories